Skip to main content

 getList()

-Get data list, supports pagination query and multi-field sorting.
+Gets a data list, supporting paginated queries and multi-field sorting.

 async getList<T = any>(